Messi nervously Smoking in aside: in England, the football player scored two goals direct from corner kicks…

 By the way, in modesty, the player can not refuse.
 Suffice it to recall that last season two of his seven goals a native of Wales also scored a direct hit with the corner marking.

-We will add that thanks to a hat-trick of Jacobson “Liverpool” won “Lincoln city” (3:1) with 15 points and led the standings of Ligue 1.
+We will add that thanks to a hat-trick of Jacobson “Wycombe” beat “Lincoln city” (3:1) with 15 points and led the standings of Ligue 1.

 We read in the Telegram channel, Facebook and Twitter